Jirzo/TrendsInovation-Django/README.md

 ## Virtual enviroment

-To activate the virtual environment for your project, begin by running the command line as an administrator, then navigate to the directory where you've cloned the repository.
-Once you're in the correct folder, execute the following command: `.\venv\Scripts\activate` and press enter.
+To initialize the virtual environment for your project, first navigate to the project's root directory.
+Use the command <br> `python -m venv venv` to create a virtual environment.
+This action will generate a venv folder within the project directory.
+Afterward, open the command prompt with elevated privileges (as an administrator), move to the project directory, and activate the virtual environment by executing ``.\venv\Scripts\activate.`` Press Enter to confirm the activation.

-## Install requirementgs
+## Install requirements

-Upon activating the virtual environment, to install the necessary project requirements, simply enter the command `pip install -r ./requirements/base.txt` and patiently await the completion.
+After activating the virtual environment, install the project's dependencies by running the command <br> `pip install -r ./requirements/base.txt`.
+This will automatically install all the required packages specified <br> in the `requirements` file.
+Wait for the installation process to complete before proceeding.

 ## Run server

-Before to run sever we have to type two commands. <br>
+Before starting the server, two commands must be executed:

-- Fist one: `python manage.py makemigrations`, this command is tasked with generating new migrations that reflect the modifications you've applied to your models
+- First: `python manage.py makemigrations`, which generates migration files based on the changes made to your models.
-- Second one `python manage.py migrate`, this command is in charge of applying and reverting migrations as needed.
+- Second: `python manage.py migrate`, responsible for applying or rolling back migrations as required.

-Theses step will create the tables tha Django needs and also create our four table that we will need.
+These steps will create the necessary tables for Django’s internal use, along with the four custom tables required for your project.

-These commands will introduce additional tables to our database, enhancing the relationship between Django and MariaDB.
+These commands will add additional tables to the database, further solidifying the integration between Django and MariaDB.

-Now the only thing that you have to do it to run the server is type this `python manage.py runserver` After that you have to go to this addrees `http://127.0.0.1:8000/category/` so if everything is correct you will see this:
+To start the server, simply run `python manage.py runserver`.
+After the server is up and running, navigate to `http://127.0.0.1:8000/category/` in your browser.
+If everything is configured correctly, the expected page will be displayed.

 ![Django REST framework image](https://imgur.com/1VlORiB.png)

-There are two paths that you can visit
+There are two accessible paths:

-- `http://127.0.0.1:8000/admin/` you'll require a username and password.
-Please utilize the following credentials: `Username: root` and `Password: admin` should those credentials fail, you'll need to create a superuser utilizing the following command: `python manage.py createsuperuser`
+- `http://127.0.0.1:8000/admin/`: This requires authentication using a username and password.
+Use the following credentials: `Username: root` and `Password: admin`.
+If these credentials don't work, you can create a superuser by running the command `python manage.py createsuperuser`.
-- `http://127.0.0.1:8000/docs` and this command will provide you with documentation detailing the HTTP request methods available.
+- `http://127.0.0.1:8000/docs`: This will provide access to documentation outlining the available HTTP request methods.
 <hr/>